Flows from Economy to Environment

 - Apply shares to national residual flow totals, or apply emission factors to basin-level activity data

-- Document methodology, data sources, and assumptions in account metadata
+- Document methodology, data sources, and assumptions in account metadata, including which delivery ratio tier was applied and whether the account reports generated or delivered residuals

 This methodology supports policy analysis by identifying: